zaferkucuk/Oover/PROJECT_STATUS.md

 - ✅ Update existing models with new columns (Country, League, Team)
 - ✅ Create new models for matches, standings, match_events
 - ✅ Create new models for statistics tables (team_statistics, player_statistics)
-- 📝 Generate TypeScript types from updated schema
+- ✅ Generate TypeScript types from updated schema
+- ✅ Create/update Zod schemas for all tables
 - 📝 Create/update API endpoints for new data structures
 - 📝 Validate and test all changes